EvanDBush/EmployeeTimeTicketApp/README.md

 ### A one paragraph or longer description of what your project is about

-This project is an API for interacting with a database of employee time tickets, project and employee information.
+This project is an API for interacting with a database of time ticket, project and employee information.
 It was built using .NET6.0, Entity Framework, and SQL Server.
 Object models are created for Employees, Projects, and TimeTickets.
 A list of TimeTickets is stored in the Employee object.
 The Project object keeps a list of Employees and Tickets.
 TimeTickets stored contain an employee and project id.
 The project was designed to showcase some of the